neha-kay/Kiko-plus/_posts/2017-08-06-note-organization-guide.md

 permalink: /note-organization-guide/
 ---

-## Background

-In May of 2017 I realized I had ~800 discrete notes in my Evernote notebooks without an overall structure or basis for organization.
-That got me thinking about various platforms I could formalize a structure with – especially since, here on out, my notes would only continue to accumulate.
+In May of 2017 I realized I had ~800 discrete notes without an overall structure or basis for organization.

+_Gasp!_

+Afterall, what's the point of taking the time to write out notes if there's no organized way of retrieving or re-viewing them?
+If my current note-taking habits continue at this rate, quite soon I'll have 1,000+ notes, all of which would serve their purpose far better with a system that allowed for easy searching and access.

-So throughout June I cultivated the system described below.
+That got me thinking about various platforms I could formalize a structure with.
+Throughout June, I cultivated the system described below.

 This is by no means the *best* way to organize one's notes but it's the way that works quite well for me.

-Everything below is in my humble opinion and I hope from it, you can find a couple useful tidbits .

-## What defines a good note organization system?
+### What defines a good note organization system?

-1. Scalability
+#### 1. Scalability.
-The ability to seamlessly handle upwards of 5,000 notes, without losing other essential features below
+The ability to seamlessly handle upwards of 5,000 notes without losing the essential features listed below.

-2. Great search function & ease of note retrieval
+##### 2. Great search function & ease of note retrieval.
 With upwards of 5,000 notes, a good note organization system should quickly find the information one needs.

 3. Ability to convert to other platforms